56kcloud/56kcloud-website/_posts/2020-07-11-serverless-tflite-on-lambda.md

 I am working on a project which involves analysing images with TensorFlow machine learning models.
 The images are uploaded in batches by a mobile application.
 It looks like a good opportunity to build a serverless appplication on [AWS Lambda](https://aws.amazon.com/lambda/) using the [Serverless Framework](https://www.serverless.com/)

 One thing to keep in mind when creating services deployed to AWS Lambda is that a deployment package cannot exceed 50MB.
 The TensorFlow Python package alone weighs more than 700MB (close to 200MB zipped).
 Fortunately, I don't need the full package, I won't do any training, just inference.
 This is what TensorFlow Lite is for: inference on devices with limited resources, such as mobile and IoT devices... and Lambda functions?
-Let's give it a try.

 Let's fast forward to the approach which worked out and forget about the numerous failed attempts.

-The official [TensorFlow Lite interpreter Python runtime](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter) doesn't run on the Python AWS Lambda environment out of the box.
+The official [TensorFlow Lite interpreter Python runtime](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter) doesn't run on the AWS Lambda environment out of the box.
 The trick is to build the runtime in a `lambci/lambda` Docker container.
-With this, the final size of the Lambda deployment package of this image classification example is just under 25MB.
+With this, the final size of the Lambda deployment package for the example below is just under 25MB.

 ## Getting started